telerik/kendo-intl/docs/num-parsing/api.md

 Provides information about the exported methods from the Number Parsing module.

+{% platform_content angular %}
+For a runnable example, refer to the article on [date and number formatting and parsing]({% parsingandformatting_intl %}#toc-number-parsing).
+{% endplatform_content %}

 ## Methods

 ### parseNumber

-Converts a string into a `Number` based on the specified locale ([see example](https://github.com/telerik/kendo-intl/blob/master/docs/num-parsing/index.md).
+Converts a string into a `Number` based on the specified locale ([more information](https://github.com/telerik/kendo-intl/blob/master/docs/num-parsing/index.md).

 ## Parameters